ocodner-7/odaines-website-pgsu/README.md

 -When using the scrum framework a product is broken down into pieces  or ‘iterations’ known as ‘sprints’.
 This allows large complex projects to be broken down into more manageable bit-sized pieces.
 -Getting sprints right will help your agile team ship better software with fewer headaches.

-## Sprints
+## More on sprints

-print planning - Sprint planning is a teamwork event that is based on the principle of answering 2 vital questions; What work will we get done in this sprint?’
+Sprint planning - Sprint planning is a teamwork event that is based on the principle of answering 2 vital questions; What work will we get done in this sprint?’
 And ’how will said work get done?’
 This must be the ceremony that kicks off any sprint
 Product backlog: A product backlog is a to do list that is based on priority.
 It should be laid out before sprint planning begins.
 -Selecting the best work items for a sprint is a shared effort between the product owner, scrum master and the development team.
 -In a scrum a sprint should be a fixed amount of time and should have strict deadlines.
 That’s why planning sprints is very important and the sprint planning itself should also be a strict, fixed amount of time.